Rowan's Battle of Britain

-Rowan's Battle of Britain, sometimes mislabeled as Battle of Britain, is a World War II era combat flight simulation game set during the Battle of Britain in 1940.
+Rowan's Battle of Britain, sometimes known simply as Battle of Britain, is a World War II era combat flight simulation game set during the Battle of Britain in 1940.

 Gameplay

 The combat flight simulation has both RAF and opposing Luftwaffe forces featuring over 800 sqmi of sky and hundreds of aircraft.

-Release

-It has been remade twice, first in 2005 as Battle of Britain II: Wings of Victory by Shockwave Productions, Inc., and again in 2007 as Air Battles: Sky Defender by Wild Hare Entertainment, a modified version of the above game with a more arcade-style gameplay.
-Both versions exist alongside each other.

 Reception

 The game received "generally favourable reviews" according to the review aggregation website Metacritic.
 Samuel Bass of NextGen said of the game, "Detailed, beautiful, and polished to the nth degree, this is the WWII sim we've all been wating for."

+Sequels

+The game was remade twice, first in 2005 as Battle of Britain II: Wings of Victory by Shockwave Productions, Inc., and again in 2007 as Air Battles: Sky Defender by Wild Hare Entertainment, a modified version of the above game with a more arcade-style gameplay.

 Legacy

 On end-of-support of the game, the source code of the game was released by Rowan Software under the "Empire Interactive License" in 2001.
 Following the source code release a group from the game's community took up the support and produced several unofficial patches until 2005.